LLNL/RAJA/docs/sphinx/user_guide/feature/reduction.rst

 .. note:: * All RAJA reduction types are in the namespace ``RAJA``.
-          * Each RAJA reduction type is templated on an *reduction policy* that **must be compatible** with the loop kernel execution policy and a value type for the reduction variable.
+          * Each RAJA reduction type is templated on an *reduction policy* and a value type for the reduction variable.
+The reduction policy **must be compatible** with the loop kernel execution policy where the reduction is used.
           * Each RAJA reduction type accepts an initial reduction value at construction.
           * Each RAJA reduction type has 'get' methods to access its reduced